mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-7.md

     var b = 10; // 'b' is declared inside function 'a' and is only accessible within 'a'. c();
     function c() {
-        console.log(b); // 10 (JavaScript looks for 'b' inside 'c', doesn't find it, so it checks 'a' and finds it there.)
+        console.log(b); // 10 (JavaScript looks for 'b' inside 'c', doesn't find it, so it checks inside function 'a' and finds it there.)
     }
 }
 a();
 console.log(b); // Error: b is not defined (because 'b' is scoped to function 'a' and not available globally).

 ```

 ```